ramblingbarney/refactored-funicular/README.md

 ### Get Category (Show all fixture categories)

-* As a user I want to see the categories that have been created from fixtures ['Thai','Chinese','Indian'].
+* As a user I want to see the categories that have been created from fixtures ['Meal for 1', 'Evening Meal for 2', 'Sunday Lunch for all the family'].

   * Example acceptance criteria:
-    * 3 categories will be shown on the page ['Thai','Chinese','Indian']
+    * 3 categories will be shown on the page ['Meal for 1', 'Evening Meal for 2', 'Sunday Lunch for all the family']

 ### Get Category (Show all fixture categories with Delete button)